San Francisco board approves wild animal performance ban

 The bullhook bans in Los Angeles, Oakland and dozens of other cities across the country led America’s oldest and largest traveling circus, Ringling Bros. and Barnum & Bailey, to announce last month that it was phasing elephants out of its act by 2018.

-A spokesman for Ringling Bros.’ parent company, Feld Entertainment, called San Francisco’s ordinance and similar measures passed elsewhere “completely unnecessary,” saying all circuses are tightly regulated.

-“We are subject to open, unannounced, frequent inspections by local, state and federal officials, not only in California, but everywhere we go,” spokesman Stephen Payne said.
+A spokesman for Ringling Bros.’ parent company, Feld Entertainment, has called such measures “completely unnecessary,” saying all circuses are subject to rigorous inspections by local, state and federal officials.

-Ringling Bros. will be unaffected by the San Francisco ordinance because none of its Bay Area appearances takes place within city limits, Payne said.
+Ringling Bros. will be unaffected by the San Francisco ordinance because none of its Bay Area appearances takes place within city limits, the spokesman, Stephen Payne, said last week.

 Supervisor Katy Tang, a sponsor of the measure, acknowledged it may discourage film and TV productions from coming to San Francisco, but they were not exempted because “we don’t want to undermine the underlying message of our legislation that animal abuse is not going to be tolerated.”